 How long does training take?

 Training times are usually controlled by two factors, scheduling and weather.
 Weather patterns are something you will learn about during training.
 While some training can be completed on rainy and cloudy days, the majority of your flights will require good weather.
 Our instructors work around your availability to make sure training is accomplished in a timely manner.
 In the real world with family and work, training will typically take four to six months.
 A shorter time between lessons shortens the training time and of course the opposite is true as well.

 How do I get started?

 The best place to start is to come in and talk to an instructor.
 You will get all of the information you need and, depending on availability, the instructor can take you on your first flight in any BFC aircraft at 30% off!
-During this 30-45 minute flight with one of our qualified instructors, you’ll get to see just how much fun flight training can be as we let you take the controls of the aircraft and fly the plane.
+During this 30-45 minute flight with one of our qualified instructors you’ll get to see just how much fun flight training can be as we let you take the controls of the aircraft and fly the plane.
 After your first flight, we’ll sit down with you and plot your course to becoming a licensed pilot.
-The total cost to you for the Discover Flight is $110.
 If you have any additional questions please feel free to give us a call or submit a message on the contact page.